 For example: Cuando escuché la noticia del confinamiento por la COVID-19 se me cayó el alma a los pies.

 Well, as you can see, not only leaves can fall down in autumn.
 The verb caer in Spanish has many idioms.
 We always insist in the importance of using these expressions that will help you sound more natural speaking Spanish.
 If you want to put them in practice, don’t hesitate and reserve a lesson with us.
-If you want to try a free trial lesson first, be our guest!
+If you want to try a trial lesson first, be our guest!